InfoSecInnovations/concierge/README.md

 `pip install -r requirements.txt -r dev_requirements.txt` install all dependencies.

+`pre-commit install` install the linting script that hooks into the commit command.

 `docker compose -f docker-compose-dev.yml up -d` will load the docker dependencies for developers.

 `docker compose -f docker-compose-dev-gpu.yml up -d` will load the docker dependencies for developers and use the GPU.

+If you want to build the code to a Docker container to simulate the production environment you can use the `docker-compose.yml` or `docker-compose-gpu.yml` files.
+On initial launch and when you've made changes to the code you'll need to use `docker compose -f <docker-compose-file.yml> build` to update the container and then launch the compose file again.

 ## Usage: development environment